MoArtis/Unity-SV-Unitune-Website/input/documentation/use-the-low-level-api/index.md

 While interacting with **Libopenmpt** manually is risky (like many other native plugins) due to the unmanaged memory management, it will give you more control over the generation and usage of the Audio data.
-To illustrate that, here is an example of **Libopenmpt** is used to generate wav files within Unity:
+To illustrate that, here is an example of **Libopenmpt** being used to generate wav files within Unity:

 ```csharp
 using System.IO;